jacksund/simmate/docs/full_guides/workflows/creating_new_workflows.md

 ## Building from existing workflows

-For many calculators, there are workflow classes that you can use as a starting point.
+For many apps, there are workflow classes that you can use as a starting point.
 For example, VASP users can inherit from the `VaspWorkflow` class, which includes many features built-in:

 === "basic VASP example"
     ``` python
-    from simmate.calculators.vasp.workflows.base import VaspWorkflow
+    from simmate.apps.vasp.workflows.base import VaspWorkflow

     class Relaxation__Vasp__MyExample1(VaspWorkflow):